lightning/bolts/11-payment-encoding.md

 ## Requirements

-A writer MUST include `amount` so that payments will be refused if less than that.
+A writer MUST include `amount` unless it will accept any payment amount.
 A writer MUST encode `amount` as a positive decimal integer with no leading zeroes and SHOULD use the shortest representation possible.

 A reader MUST fail if it does not understand the `prefix`.
 A reader SHOULD fail if `amount` contains a non-digit or is followed by